PRBonn/spatio-temporal-mapping/README.md

 </p>

 <p>
-  <i>Spatio-Temporal Mapping is a RGB-D odometry and mapping system specifically thought for dynamic environments such as agriculture setting.
+  <i>Spatio-Temporal Mapping is a RGB-D odometry and mapping system specifically thought for dynamic environments such as agriculture setting.</i>
-The project contains the research published on these two papers: TODO</i>
 </p>

 </div>